-U.S. Department of Treasury Emergency Rental Assistance FAQs – 1/19/21
+U.S. Department of Treasury Emergency Rental Assistance FAQs – 2/22/21

-1. The statute provides that ERA funds may be used for “utilities and home energy costs.”
-How are those terms defined?
+6. The Act provides that ERA funds may be used for “utilities and home energy costs” and

+“utilities and home energy costs arrears.”
+How are those terms defined and how should those costs be documented?

-Utilities and home energy costs are separately-stated charges related to the occupancy of rental property.
-Accordingly, utilities include separately-stated electricity, gas, water and sewer, trash removal and energy costs, such as fuel oil.
-Telecommunication services (telephone, cable, Internet) delivered to the rental dwelling are not considered to be utilities.
-Utilities that are covered by the landlord within rent will be treated as rent.
+Utilities and home energy costs are separately stated charges related to the occupancy of rental property.
+Accordingly, utilities and home energy costs include separately stated electricity, gas, water and sewer, trash removal, and energy costs, such as fuel oil.
+Payments to public utilities are permitted.

+All payments for utilities and home energy costs should be supported by a bill, invoice, or evidence of payment to the provider of the utility or home energy service.

+Utilities and home energy costs that are covered by the landlord will be treated as rent.

-14. The statute provides that ERA funds may be used for “other expenses” as related to housing incurred due, directly or indirectly, to COVID-19, as defined by the Secretary.
+7. The Act provides that ERA funds may be used for “other expenses related to housing incurred due, directly or indirectly, to” the COVID-19 outbreak, as defined by the Secretary.
 What are some examples of these “other expenses”?

-The Secretary has not made such a determination at this time.
+The Act requires that other expenses must be related to housing and be incurred due directly or indirectly due to COVID-19.
+Such expenses include relocation expenses and rental fees (if a household has been temporarily or permanently displaced due to the COVID-19 outbreak); reasonable accrued late fees (if not included in rental or utility arrears and if incurred due to COVID-19); and Internet service provided to the rental unit.
+Internet service provided to a residence is related to housing and is in many cases a vital service that allows renters to engage in distance learning, telework, and telemedicine and obtain government services.
+However, given that coverage of Internet would reduce the amount of funds available for rental assistance, grantees should adopt policies that govern in what circumstances that they will determine that covering this cost would be appropriate.

+All payments for housing-related expenses must be supported by documentary evidence such as a bill, invoice, or evidence of payment to the provider of the service.

-4. What outreach must be made by a grantee to a landlord or utility provider before determining that the landlord or utility provider will not accept direct payment from the grantee?
+12. What outreach must be made by a grantee to a landlord or utility provider before determining that the landlord or utility provider will not accept direct payment from the grantee?

-Grantees must make reasonable efforts to obtain the cooperation of landlords and utility providers to accept payments from the ERA program.
-Outreach will be considered complete if a request for participation is sent in writing, by certified mail, to the landlord or utility provider, and the addressee does not respond to the request within 21 calendar days after mailing; or, if the grantee has made at least three attempts by phone or email over a 21 calendar-day period to request the landlord or utility provider’s participation.
-All efforts must be documented.
-The cost of the mailing would be an eligible administrative cost.
+Treasury expects that in general, rental and utility assistance can be provided most effectively and efficiently when the landlord or utility provider participates in the program.
+As required by the Act, grantees must make reasonable efforts to obtain the cooperation of landlords and utility providers to accept payments from the ERA program.
+Outreach will be considered complete if (i) a request for participation is sent in writing, by mail, to the landlord or utility provider, and the addressee does not respond to the request within 14 calendar days after mailing; (ii) the grantee has made at least three attempts by phone, text, or e-mail over a 10 calendar-day period to request the landlord or utility provider’s participation; or (iii) a landlord confirms in writing that the landlord does not wish to participate.
+The final outreach attempt or notice to the landlord must be documented.
+The cost of contacting landlords would be an eligible administrative cost.

-9. The statute requires that ERA payments not be duplicative of any other federally-funded rental assistance provided to an eligible household.
+15. The statute requires that ERA payments not be duplicative of any other federally funded rental assistance provided to an eligible household.
 Are tenants of federally subsidized housing, e.g., Low Income Housing Credit, Public Housing, or Indian Housing Block Grant-assisted properties, eligible for ERA?